twitter-research/image-crop-analysis/README.md

 - To reproduce the analysis first prepare the data using [notebooks/Data Preparation.ipynb](notebooks/Data%20Preparation.ipynb) and then run [notebooks/Demographic Bias Analysis.ipynb](notebooks/Demographic%20Bias%20Analysis.ipynb)
 - To reproduce the plots first run [notebooks/Demographic Bias Plots.ipynb](notebooks/Demographic%20Bias%20Plots.ipynb)
 - If you want to explore how the library behind the dashboard works see [notebooks/Image Crop Analysis.ipynb](notebooks/Image%20Crop%20Analysis.ipynb)
+- If you have the dataset prepared from the above steps then you can create the gender gaze dataset by running [notebooks/Gender Gaze Analysis.ipynb](notebooks/Gender%20Gaze%20Analysis.ipynb)

 ## Docker Run